Mitch-Wheat/FileSplitter/README.md

   -m, --maxlinesperfile=VALUE  : the maximum number of lines in each split file.

-  -r, --repeatheaderrows=VALUE : repeat header rows in each split file.
+  -r, --repeatheaderrows       : repeat header rows in each split file.

   -c, --compress               : gzip compress split files.